Our Permaculture and Homestead School

 Our Campuses are unconventional

-At each of our campuses, you’ll see handmade structures that are whimsical, beautiful, and different from your typical home or classroom.
-We have outdoor showers and permitted outhouses or port-o-johns instead of traditional bathrooms (no flush toilets), along with outdoor kitchens.
 As you explore the campuses, you may find yourself walking along footpaths and up and down rustic steps made of split logs and packed earth, or strolling through the woods.
 We encourage you to wear sturdy, comfortable shoes in order to navigate the terrain.
-Additionally, bringing a flashlight or headlight will be useful if you plan to camp on-site.
+Additionally, bringing a flashlight or headlamp will be useful if you plan to camp on-site.

 We try to make classes accessible to students of varying physical abilities.
 However, it’s important to note that our mountain campuses are not wheelchair accessible and may pose some difficulty to those who are not able-bodied.
+If you’re unsure about navigating the terrain, please reach out to admin@wildabundance.net.

 Learning with the landscape

 Our land-based living campuses continue to grow, change, and thrive.
 Indeed, the loving contributions of each and every person who comes here adds to the beauty and richness of this school.
-We’re grateful to all of the students, friends, and neighbors who share their gifts and love with Wild Abundance.
+We’re grateful to all of the students, friends, staff, and neighbors who share their gifts and love with Wild Abundance.

-Our hope is that the school will, in turn, change the lives of those who come here.
-As visitors leave their mark on our campuses, so will these lands leave their mark on everyone who travels here.
 We consistently receive feedback from students that the physical spaces where our classes take place are a significant part of their experience.
 While it’s possible to teach carpentry, for example, in a sterile-feeling shop or warehouse, we don’t go that route.
 Instead, we’ve crafted outdoor classrooms where students can breathe fresh air and witness the beauty of these mountains as they’re learning new skills.

 May your experience at one of our campuses inspire a deep reverence for the sacred and ancient relationship between human beings and the rest of the living Earth.